 Cons:

 This well-designed barbecue is great for small gardens and taking camping or down to the beach for instant barbecuing.
-We awarded it a BBC Gardeners’ World Magazine Best Buy for convenience and it’s one of the easiest to use barbecues we have tested.
-Almost ready to go straight out of the box, it just needs the wheels slotted on, the grill plates and drip tray inserted and you have a table-top barbecue, complete with work surface no matter where you are.
+We awarded it a BBC Gardeners’ World Magazine Best Buy for convenience as it’s one of the easiest to use of all the barbecues we've tested.
+Almost ready to go straight out of the box, it just needs the wheels slotted on, the grill plates and drip tray inserted, and you have a table-top barbecue, complete with work surface no matter where you are.

 Weber Q1200 gas barbecue